SoK: Rowhammer on Commodity Operating Systems: Rowhammer Attacks

 \mypara{memcached item allocation policy} A memcached architecture manages key-value pairs, which are stored in-memory as \emph{items}.
 The corresponding data structure for each item is \texttt{struct \_stritem} and it has different sizes ranging from 96\,bytes to 1\,MB.
 The memcached maintains a singly linked list, i.e., hash chain, which stores different keys but with the same hashes (i.e., colliding keys).
 The hash is computed by a hash function with the key as an input.
 However, the function is not cryptographically secure and thus its computed hash value can be resulted from different keys.
 First, the attacker~\cite{tatar2018throwhammer}, as a remote client process, issues numerous \texttt{SET} requests to the memcached for crafting many 1\,MB items in which each key is hashed to the same value.
 These items are chained together and can be read by the attacker.
-Then, the attacker sends a \texttt{DELETE} request to force the memcached to free a target 1\,MB item, and then issues \texttt{GET} requests to lure the memcached into reusing the 1\,MB item for smaller-sized item allocations, with the hope that one smaller item will land on a vulnerable DRAM location.
+Then, the attacker sends a \texttt{DELETE} request to force the memcached to free a target 1\,MB item, and then issues \texttt{GET} requests to lure the memcached into reusing the 1\,MB item for smaller-sized item allocations, with the hope that one smaller item will land on a vulnerable DRAM location. {However, \texttt{DELETE} is not supported by default in recent versions of RDMA-based memcached~\cite{tatar2018throwhammer}.}

 \mypara{Page cache eviction policy} To boost system performance, Linux manages unused page frames as page cache.
 If a memory-mapped file is released by a process, Linux still keeps its data in the page cache.
 If the file is accessed again, Linux does not have to load the file from non{-}volatile storage such as disks and instead serves the access quickly from page cache.
 Linux considers pages in the page cache {as} available memory and thus will evict obsolete file data from these pages to load recently accessed files.
 Gruss et al.~\cite{gruss2017another} observe that if Linux evicts file data from a page-cache page frame, it reloads the evicted file data onto a different page frame upon access.
-By abusing the eviction policy repeatedly, the attackers can relocate sensitive code of a \texttt{setuid} process onto vulnerable pages~\cite{gruss2017another}.
+By abusing the eviction policy repeatedly, they relocate sensitive code of a \texttt{setuid} process onto vulnerable pages~\cite{gruss2017another} deterministically.